Resume Action Words: Foolproof Tips You Have to Know

 Instead, action (power-packed) words like those on the right column are a wallop.
 They convey specific points to a hiring manager whether or not you’re a person who will take a charge, meet deadlines, and take responsibility for the tasks assigned.

-To coin a phrase, think of your resume as a prime real estate.
+To coin a phrase, think of your resume as prime real estate.
 This means that you should use resume action words that contribute the most value.

 Also, pay attention to the project section on LinkedIn to make sure both your resume and online profiles are top-notch!